kice/vs_mxnet/README.md

 5. MXNet will take some time for cudnn auto tuning for convolution layers every time. set MXNET_CUDNN_AUTOTUNE_DEFAULT=0 to disable it.
 More info [here](https://mxnet.incubator.apache.org/faq/env_var.html).

-6. Please remember that during feeding the first frame, MXNet will allocate very large VRAM block, you might get **Out of Memory** error.
-Please reduce the patch size to solve it.
+6. MXNet will allocate VRAM when feeding the first frame, you might get **Out of Memory** error.
+Reducing the patch size may solve it.

 7. You might need to restart the program (e.g. vsedit) after you changing the input model file.